Chances are you already have everything you need in your kitchen

 She asked and Reddit delivered.

 User UQ4120 offered this bizarre DIY hack for getting fake tan off: “I got you.
-This happened to me after a late night intoxicated shower/self tan application.
+This happened to me after a late night intoxicated shower/self-tan application.
 It looked amazing on my legs but streaked all over my hands.
 I forgot to wash it off before going to bed.
 I looked like a tie-dye cheetah.”

 Oh, UQ4120.
 You are all of us.

-While we’re pretty sure we want to try out this trick straight away (so handy that all of these products already live in our kitchen), it’s worth noting that there’s a chance this concoction could cause skin irritation as baking soda is quite abrasive – so it’s best to do a skin patch test before proceeding.
+While we’re pretty sure we all want to try out this trick straight away (so handy that all of these products already live in our kitchen), it’s worth noting that there’s a chance this concoction could cause skin irritation as baking soda is quite abrasive – so it’s best to do a skin patch test before proceeding.

-Other members of the tan clan were quick to dish up their own tried and tested techniques.
+Other members of the tan clan were quick to dish up their own tried and tested fake tan removal techniques.
 One user suggested soaking in warm water to get rid of old tan: “If you can access a hot tub or pool and dip for maybe 15 minutes, it will come off.
 Especially after a hot tub.
 Otherwise try soaking in a warm bath with baby oil added and gently removing with a washcloth.
 It may take a few baths to completely come off, but after one it will be significantly faded.
 Good luck!”

 Another Redditor suggested buffing away dead skin cells to get rid of that dry skin and fake tan build-up, “I know it sounds harsh, but I use a pumice stone on the spots [that are] stubborn.
 DO NOT apply a lot of pressure when using it - just lightly 'scrub' it over the spots in circular motions in a warm shower.
 Happy tanning!”
 Not a fan of tackling that spray tan with a pumice stone?
 Try your luck with a body scrub or exfoliating gloves instead.

-If you don’t want to go down the DIY route, Bondi Sands Self Tan Eraser, ModelCo Tan Remover Exfoliating Soap and Le Tan Charcoal Exfoliating Mitt are some great alternatives to nix those fake tan disasters.
+If you don’t want to go down the DIY fake tan remover route, Bondi Sands Self Tan Eraser, ModelCo Tan Remover Exfoliating Soap and Le Tan Charcoal Exfoliating Mitt are some great alternatives to nix those fake tan disasters.

 Want more fake tanning tips to get you through the winter months?
 Follow our guide on the best fake tans (Psst...there's some Australian goodies in here!), as well as the best self-tanning beauty products for your face.

 What’s your go-to method for removing stubborn fake tan?
 Let us know in the comment section below.